__________

 President Herbert Hoover

-A glut of crude oil, in the wake of huge
+A GLUT of crude oil, in the

-barrel, vs. $3 a few years before.
+cents per barrel, vs. $3 a few years before.

 *